Disease Guide ·Vestibular Disease ·2026

 Recurring Episodes

-Some dogs have multiple vestibular episodes.
-Most policies cover each episode as a separate occurrence.
-However, if the episodes are caused by a chronic ear condition that was documented before enrollment, coverage may be limited.
+Most policies cover each episode as separate occurrence.
+If episodes caused by chronic ear condition documented before enrollment, coverage may be limited.

 🇺🇸 US Pet Insurance Guide